 If you already have coverage through your employer or directly through an insurance provider but are eligible for lower premiums, you can switch to Covered California.
 But you may not qualify for tax credits if you opt out of your employer’s plan — unless those premiums exceed a certain portion of your household income.
-The premiums would need to be more than 9.83 percent of your household income for individual coverage or more than 8.27 percent for family coverage in order for you to qualify for the tax credits.
+The premiums would need to be more than 9.61 percent of your household income for individual coverage to qualify for the tax credits.

-If you get coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) because you were terminated from a job or were put on reduced hours prior to Oct.
-1, you may be able to save money by switching to a Covered California plan during a special enrollment window from Oct.
-1 through Nov.
-29. If you’re not sure about whether making this switch makes sense for you, you can ask for free advice from a certified enroller or insurance agent.
+If you lose coverage through the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), you may be able to sign up for a Covered California plan during a 60-day special enrollment window.
+Try to apply and select your plan before your COBRA coverage ends to make sure there's no gap in coverage.
+If you’re not sure about whether making this switch makes sense for you, you can ask for free advice from a certified enroller or insurance agent.